samuraraujo/SERIMI-RDF-Interlinking/README.md

 	ruby serimi.rb -s http://www4.wiwiss.fu-berlin.de/sider/sparql -t http://dbpedia.org/sparql?default-graph-uri=http://dbpedia.org -c http://www4.wiwiss.fu-berlin.de/sider/resource/sider/drugs

 In the example above, the source is the Sider endpoint, the target is the DBPedia endpoint , and the source class to be interlinked is the class Drugs.
-Notice that the performance of the Sider and DBPedia endpoints may delay the output of Serimi.
+Notice that the performance of the Sider and DBPedia endpoints may delay the output of SERIMI.

 Parameters